 With an introduction from Coralie Hopwood of the John Muir Trust (at time of writing).

 Supporting your time outdoors - whether you're home schooling, adapting your school for outdoor learning, or improving safety in your outdoor setting - boost your wellbeing by getting outside!

-This information was develop during the 1st & 2nd UK lockdowns - with resources, activities and videos to help you benefit from spending time outdoors during the pandemic and gradual transition into the new normal.
+This information was developed during the 1st & 2nd UK lockdowns in 2020 and 2021 - with resources, activities and videos to help you benefit from spending time outdoors during the pandemic and gradual transition into the new normal.